rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams QoS.md

 > - No real ability to specifically and selectively mark traffic

 ## Sonicwall Bandwidth Management
+This creates rules to trigger on Teams Voice Softphone traffic.
+Prioritizing handsets would require another access rule+BW shaping using zones VoIP -> WAN

 Overview:
 Create Service objects as follows: